Neymar: Criticisms

 "And so, circus Neymar arrived in Dortmund.
 The Brazilian's moods, histrionics, petulance, and goalscoring prowess were on view in every fascinating and exasperating detail."

 — —Forbes on some of the traits associated with Neymar following a Champions League game for PSG against Borussia Dortmund, February 2020.

 Neymar has been known and criticised for his excessive diving when tackled by another player.
 Brazilian legend Pelé has said, "[h]e is a player with a body that can't take a lot of hits. [...]
 A lot of times he will fall because he can't do anything else, but he was overdoing it."
 He continued: "Even when he is fouled, he can't make a spectacle out of it".
-During the 2018 World Cup, Neymar inspired on the "Neymar Challenge" on social media due to his dramatic dives.
+During the 2018 World Cup, Neymar inspired the "Neymar Challenge" on social media due to his dramatic dives.
 As the star player for Brazil and PSG, he was often the most targeted player on the field; in 2018, he was the most fouled player in the top five leagues.
 A divisive figure in the sport, he has been accused of exaggerating injury, with Eric Cantona stating Neymar is a "great actor", comparing him to a wheeled suitcase: "you barely touch it, and it turns round and round for hours."
 In response to the criticism over his petulance and histrionics, Neymar starred in a commercial after the 2018 World Cup where he said that he wasn't able to control his frustrations, which contributed to his theatrics, and he promised to change for the better.

 Neymar has also been criticised for his lack of professional discipline, with his desire to party and play late-night poker games.
 In 2018, Pelé criticised Neymar: "It's difficult to defend Neymar for all the things he does besides playing football.
 I've been with him in Europe twice.
 We talked and I explained: 'The God of football gave you the gift.
 What you do complicates it'."
-In February 2023, the day after PSG lost to Bayern Munich in the first leg of the Champions League Round of 16, images of Neymar in a fast-food restaurant surfaced on social media.
+In February 2023, the day after PSG lost to Bayern Munich in the first leg of the Champions League round of 16, images of Neymar in a fast-food restaurant surfaced on social media.
 Neymar defended himself, saying "It's my life, I do what I want."